-The School is exceptionally proud of its students' academic achievements and the valuable contributions Girls Grammar alumnae go on to make in their lives beyond School.
+The School recognises its students' academic achievements and the valuable contributions Girls Grammar alumnae go on to make in their lives beyond School.

-In 2023, the School's dedicated, caring, and expert staff once again supported students to maximise their individual learning potential.
+In 2024, the School's dedicated, caring, and expert staff once again supported students to maximise their individual learning potential.
 The School's students continued to receive strong results in the National Assessment Program-Literacy and Numeracy (NAPLAN), and in the system of senior assessment, the Australian Tertiary Admission Rank (ATAR).

-Girls Grammar is academically non-selective with places offered in strict date order of submission of application.
+Girls Grammar is academically nonselective in its main year of entry (Year 7), with places offered in strict date order of application.
 The School offers no scholarships and is one of the few schools in Queensland whose entire Year 12 cohort is ATAR-eligible.

-2023 TERTIARY OFFERS
+2024 TERTIARY OFFERS

 OFFERS PER CENT OF GIRLS GRAMMAR COHORT

-Tertiary Places Offered 99.6%
+Tertiary Places Offered 100%

 Bachelor Degree 99.6%

-YEAR 12 2023 AUSTRALIAN TERTIARY ADMISSION RANK RESULTS
+YEAR 12 2024 AUSTRALIAN TERTIARY ADMISSION RANK RESULTS

-The 2023 Year 12 cohort attained outstanding results in the ATAR system.
-These results continued the School's history of strong achievement in the ATAR system, and in previous systems of senior assessment.
+The 2024, Year 12 cohort attained outstanding results in the ATAR system.
+These results continued the School's history of strong performance in the previous Overall Position (OP) system prior to 2020.

 ATAR RANGE PER CENT OF GIRLS GRAMMAR COHORT

-99 and above 13.48%
+99 and above 12.76%

-98 and above 29.57%

-95 and above 62.17%
+95 and above 56.38%

-90 and above 85.22%
+90 and above 85.19%

-80 and above 95.22%
+80 and above 98.35%

-Median 96.30
+Median 96.2

-100% of all students completing Year 12 studies in 2023 were ATAR-eligible.
-The reported outcomes are based on the ATAR values disclosed to the School, which represents 97.05% of this cohort.
+\100 per cent of all students completing Year 12 students in 2024 were ATAR-eligible, The reported outcomes are based on the ATAR values disclosed to the school, which represents 95.67 per cent of the cohort.

-2023 NAPLAN RESULTS
+2024 NAPLAN RESULTS

-Year 9
+YEAR 7 YEAR 9

-Reading 620 647
+Reading 620 657

-Writing 609 653
+Writing 628 679

-Spelling 602 626
+Spelling 599 626

-Grammar and Punctuation 622 660
+Grammar and Punctuation 633 681

-Numeracy 617 657
+Numeracy 613 659